Alberta Force Free Alliance

 I am not taking on this task alone or with a lack of education.
-I am a part of a small handful of people in Alberta certified as Applied Dog Behaviour Consultants under the now retired Ivan Stewart of Natural Dog who has his Masters in Applied Animal Behaviour.
-In addition, I have participated in classes and workshops with Dr. Sophia Yin, Dr. Susan Friedman, Dr. Jill Goldman, Nicole Wilde, Sue Sternberg and Grisha Stewart.
-Joining me on this journey, our other board members are all knowledgeable in their own rights as well as highly passionate about force free training and handling.
+I am a part of a small handful of people in Alberta educated as Applied Dog Behaviour Consultants under the now retired Ivan Stewart of Natural Dog who has his Masters in Applied Animal Behaviour.
+In addition, I have participated in classes and workshops with Dr. Sophia Yin, Dr. Susan Friedman, Dr. Karen Overall, Dr. Jill Goldman, Nicole Wilde, Sue Sternberg, Kathy Sdao, Ian Dunbar, Michaels Shikashio, Trish Loehr and Grisha Stewart.
+Joining me on this journey, our other board members are all extremely knowledgeable in their own rights as well as highly passionate about force free training and handling.
 Every one of us has had either a similar experience in the past as my own with my dog Cash or seen the devastating results first hand of what alpha, force and punitive based training and handling can do to a dog.
-The other board members are Dana Horniak, Linda Osland, Andrea Goldsmith, Sheila Gunston, Becky Shepherd and Chasity Simon.
+The other board members are Dana Horniak, Linda Osland, Andrea Goldsmith, Sheila Gunston, Jenn Bauer, April Lott, Jenn Fraser and Chasity Simon.
 See the Board members tab for our stories and backgrounds.

 How The Alliance Works